 This Handbook is the property of the Community School, and it is intended for personal use and reference by employees of the Community School.
 Circulation of this Handbook outside of the Community School requires the prior written approval of the Executive Director.

-Employees must sign the acknowledgment form at the end of this Handbook, tear it out, and return it to the Principal or CBO within five working days of receiving the Handbook.
+Employees must sign the acknowledgment form at the end of this Handbook, tear it out, and return it to the Deputy Director within five working days of receiving the Handbook.
 This will provide the Community School with a record that each employee has received this Handbook.

 We are so proud of the community we have built, and so grateful that we are able to maintain such a high level of professionalism and character.